-II.6 Responsibility of the board and the supervisory body in the creation and operation of internal control and risk management in society, as well as evaluating the functioning and adjustment to society's needs.
-The board of the company constantly monitors the systems of internal control and risk management company, offering efficient and updated information, assessing current and systematic way for its functioning and adjustment to society's needs, providing the supervisory board all the information you requested.
+II.6.
+Responsibility of the board and the supervisory body in the creation and operation of internal control and risk management in society, as well as evaluating the functioning and adjustment to society's needs assessing current and systematic way for its functioning and adjustment to society's needs, providing the supervisory board all the information you requested.